Describing a CSV

 We recommend using Visual Studio Code or another text editor which supports JSON schemas in order to use autocomplete on field names and values.

-Note that there are three similar fields, title
+Note that there are three similar fields, title, summary and description:

-field contains a short human-readable identifier for the data set, - the
+• the title field contains a short human-readable identifier for the data set,

-contains a single line of text summarising the data set, - the
+• the summary contains a single line of text summarising the data set,

-is a longer free-text field for a more thorough description, more complex descriptions are supported throughmarkdown
+• the description is a longer free-text field for a more thorough description, more complex descriptions are supported through markdown.

 All publishers are encouraged to provide license information in their CSV-W which permits data consumers to discover data which meets their use case.